 The facade of the St. Mary church in Pakljena, the watch tower, and the ruins of the Benedictine monastery.
 The monastery was a functioning one until the 19. century.
 The church itself was built in the 14. century, and reconstructed in the 16. century, while the Benedictine monastery is first mentioned in texts from the 13.century.

 The restorated polyptych of the Assumption of St. Mary.

 Church of St. Mary (crkva Sv.
 Marije/ Velika Gospa)

 There are more than 30 churches on Šipan, and this is one of the most beautiful ones.
 It is located in the area called Pakljena, and is our parish church built in 16. century, and part of a complex that includes a benedictine monastery and a watch tower.
 The old wooden polyptych depicting the Assumption of the Virgin Mary was recently reconstructed and restorated and today again shines with its remarkable beauty upon the main altar.

 Other details from the church interior.

-On the right side from the main church entrance, by the door leading to the monastery is a shelf made out of stone.
-This is the place where the basket with the newborn was to be left in the night for the nuns to pick up the next morning.
+On the right side from the main church entrance, by the door leading to the monastery is a shelf made of stone.
+This is the place where the basket with the newborn was to be left in the night so the nuns would find it in the morning.

 The church of the Holy Trinity and the church-fortress of the Holy Spirit (Crkva Sv.
 Trojstva i crkva-tvrđava Sv.
 Duha)